 It is not possible to calculate the probability of us living in a virtual reality.
 There are a lot of uncertainties in the simulation argument.
 For example, our civilisation could be the only human civilisation and we could go extinct.
 Or perhaps post-humans develop ethical objections against building virtual realities of humans.
 And even though humans like to write stories and use virtual realities for research or entertainment, they may alter themselves so that post-humans do not have these desires.
 Still, there is a good chance that live in a virtual reality ourselves.

 That is because we humans see ourselves as special and unique.
 Religions make use of this trick too.
 The Bible says that we are made in the image of God and that humans are ordained to rule all other living creatures.
 So if we have the means to perpetuate our delusions, we will not give up on them.
 On the contrary, as soon as it is possible to make our imagination become reality, we will not hesitate to do so.
-Hence, when humans transform themselves to become post-humans, they will probably cling to their believed precious human essence, and let their imagination run free.
-And their imagination may become their new life.
-As Scott Adams, the creator of Dilbert once noted:
+Hence, when humans transform themselves to become post-humans, they will probably cling to their human essence, and let their imagination run free.
+And their imagination may become their new life as Scott Adams, the creator of Dilbert noted: